What are the Oregon exams?

 Where can I take the Oregon exams?

-The Oregon OGG and MSP exams are adminstered at Pearson VUE testing centers throughout North America.
+The Oregon OGG and MSP exams are adminstered at Prometric testing centers throughout North America.

 What are the fees for the Oregon exams?